Confidentiality Is Assured In High-Profile And Complex Divorces

-Any high net worth, celebrity, or professional athlete divorce is a complicated proceeding that should only be handled by an experienced attorney.
+A divorce involving a high-profile individual or someone with multiple and complex assets is a complicated proceeding that should only be handled by an experienced attorney.
 From accurately accounting for assets to determining the effect of any pre- or post-marital agreements and assessing child and/or spousal support, the issues involved in these types of divorces tend to be complex.
 At Shulman Family Law Group, we understand the need for discretion and use our years of experience to protect both your privacy and your legal rights.
 Our caring, knowledgeable, professional attorneys will evaluate your case and guide you through the legal maze.

 All property and assets acquired during the marriage are presumed to be community property, unless a spouse can show that the property was acquired through gift or inheritance.
 (CA Family Code §2581) The existence of a prenuptial or postnuptial agreement can also impact this determination.

 Spouses who had premarital debts are responsible for those debts.
 (CA Family Code §2621)

 If one spouse has remained at home to care for children, the court will take that fact into consideration and may award spousal support in a higher amount or a longer term.
 (CA Family Code §4320)

 Under California law, judges have the option of superseding, i.e., increasing, the regular guideline in the calculation of child support in a high net worth divorce.
 (CA Family Code §3902)

 California Divorce Costs

 The cost of a California divorce is determined by the complexity of the of the case.
 High net worth, celebrity, and professional athlete divorces are likely to be more expensive because there are more assets to divide, as well as child support and spousal support to be determined, if applicable.
 Our attorneys can provide you with the information you need so that you know what to expect.